Valley Line (Edmonton): Valley Line Southeast (Downtown to Mill Woods)

 Land procurement began in 2011 and utility relocation began in 2013, completion of the first stage was expected in 2020.
-The official groundbreaking of the new LRT Valley Line was on April 22, 2016.
+The official groundbreaking of the Valley Line was on April 22, 2016.

-As of September 2019, this segment of the line was a year behind schedule of its projected December 2020 opening date.
+In September 2019, it was revealed that the segment of the line was a year behind schedule of its projected December 2020 opening date.
 The 2019 construction season posed a challenge to crews due to frequent rain.

 In December 2019, completion of the line was pushed back until 2021 after TransEd found a car-sized piece of concrete underneath the north berm of the Tawatinâ Bridge.
+The line's completion was subsequently delayed to late 2021, then to first quarter of 2022, and again to July 2022.

 On August 10, 2022, the City of Edmonton and TransEd announced another delay, as inspections in mid-July found cracks in three supporting piers on elevated portions of the line.
-Further inspections revealed that thirty of the forty-five piers were cracked.
+Further inspections revealed that 30 of the 45 piers were cracked.
 An initial assessment named lateral thermal expansion as a potential factor in creating the cracks.
 Later analysis determined that the rebar was inadequate, and ideas were being tested as to how to best repair the piers.
-As of December 2022 the Valley Line had not opened and no definite opening date had been announced.
 Before the damaged piers were discovered, trains were being tested on tracks between the Gerry Wright OMF and the Mill Woods stop.
 During pier remediation, testing took place only on portions of the line that were not elevated.
+On January 3, 2023, the structural repairs of the cracked pillars were complete, and testing expanded to all sections of the line, including the elevated portions.

-On January 3, 2023, the project managers announced that the structural repairs of the cracked pillars were complete, and that testing was being done on all sections of the line including the elevated portions.
-An opening date was not announced.
+On June 26, 2023, TransEd announced they were replacing 140 km of signalling cables in ducts, as some were oxidized.
+The work started immediately, and was expected to be done from downtown to Whitemud Drive by the end of August.
+The remaining section south to Mill Woods was slated to be done after the line opened, with the work undertaken at night when no trains are running.
+On October 24, the City of Edmonton announced that the line would open on November 4 after testing resumed and independent certifiers submitted final approval.
+The inaugural train had later departed from Mill Woods stop at 5:15 am that morning.